D-Tox: Development

 In December 1997, it was announced a Brian Grazer produced film from Imagine Entertainment about Witness Protection starring Sylvester Stallone was in the process of being greenlit at Universal.
 In July 1998, the film was formally announced under the title of Detox with Jim Gillespie slated to direct from a script by Ron Brinkenhoff who'd previously worked as a staff researcher for Imagine.

 Filming

-The film was shot in Washington, DC and Vancouver.
+The film was shot in Washington, D.C. and Vancouver.

 Post-production

 After the film was finished in 1999, Universal decided to screen it to a test audience but all the screenings of the first cut were met with negative reception from audiences.
 The film was then shelved for quite some time while re-shoots and story changes were being done.
 Composer John Powell wrote two complete scores for the film, one of which was rejected.
 With the film delayed and relegated to a European release by Universal due to the studio's dissatisfaction with the film in general, most of Powell's score was replaced with additional music by William Ross, Geoff Zanelli, and Nick Glennie-Smith as an attempt to make the film salvageable.
 A new ending was also filmed in which the main villain is killed in a different way.
 Even after re-shoots and title changes, Universal did not care for the film and after test screenings for the new version also got negative response from audiences, they shelved it.
 DEJ Productions acquired domestic distribution rights from Universal and released it over three years after it was originally finished but in a limited release.

 In an interview with Ain't It Cool News in December 2006, Sylvester Stallone was asked why the film did not get a wide release and then answered:

 It's very simple why D-Tox landed in limbo.
 A film is a very delicate creature.
 Any adverse publicity or internal shake-up can upset the perception of – and studio confidence in – a feature.
 For some unknown reason the original producer pulled out and right away the film was considered damaged goods; by the time we ended filming there was trouble brewing on the set because of overages and creative concerns between the director and the studio.
 The studio let it sit on the shelf for many months and after over a year it was decided to do a re-shoot.
 We screened it, it tested okay, Ron Howard was involved with overseeing some of the post-production... but the movie had the smell of death about it.
 Actually, if you looked up, you could see celluloid buzzards circling as we lay there dying on the distributor's floor.
 One amusing note: It was funny, when we were met at the airport by the teamsters they'd have a sign in front of them saying DETOX, and all these actors like Kris Kristofferson, Tom Berenger and myself looked like we were going into rehab rather than a film shoot.